-Once, a magistrates judge approached me and asked me to get involved with her knife crime initiative because she had heard about my message infused artworks.
+Once, a magistrates judge asked me to get involved with her knife crime initiative because I mentioned to her about my passion for artwork with a difference.
 She said:

-“Chris, if the law can’t stop these kids, the police doesn’t deter them and prison or soft sentences doesn’t change them, WHAT WILL?
-You’ve GOT to get involved, PLEASE… maybe, just maybe, your artwork might just reach them to make them stop what they’re doing!”
+“If the law can’t stop these kids, the police doesn’t deter them and prison or soft sentences doesn’t change them, WHAT WILL?
+Please get involved… and maybe, just maybe, your artwork might just register with some to make them stop what they’re doing!”

 Those words come back to mind every time I hear the news about gangs and knife crime with another young person being stabbed or has died from being stabbed.